wwarthen/RomWBW/Source/Doc/Catalog.md

 <https://github.com/agn453/HI-TECH-Z80-C>.

-The manual is available in the Doc/Language directory, HI-TECH Z80 C Compiler Manual.txt
+The manual is available in the Doc/Language directory, HI-TECH Z80 C Compiler Manual.txt.
+A textual description of all error and warning messages is found in the same directory, HI-TECH Z80 C Compiler Messages.txt.

 A good blog post about the HI-TECH C Compiler is available at
 <https://techtinkering.com/2008/10/22/installing-the-hi-tech-z80-c-compiler-for-cpm>.